 How do 401(k) loans work?

-401(k) loans are regulated by the IRS, but your loan rates and terms are ultimately determined by your employer.
+401(k) loans are regulated by the IRS, but your loan terms are ultimately determined by your employer.
 Once you know the term and APR, you can calculate how much your 401(k) loan will cost.

 Here’s how it typically breaks down: